yihong0618/gpdb/README.md

 the dropdown menu when creating the PR to clearly mark the intent of the pull request.
 Prefixing the title with "WIP:" is also good practice.

-All new features should be submitted against the main master branch.
-Bugfixes should too be submitted against master unless they only exist in a supported back-branch.
-If the bug exists in both master and back-branches, explain this in the PR description.
+All new features should be submitted against the main `main` branch.
+Bugfixes should too be submitted against `main` unless they only exist in a supported back-branch.
+If the bug exists in both `main` and back-branches, explain this in the PR description.

 ### Validation checks and CI